xmi1an/bca/Semester-1/C Language/README.md

 ## 16. Write a C program to read number 1 to 7 and print relatively day Sunday to Saturday.

-## 17. Write a C program to find out the max. and min. number from given 10 numbers.
+17. Write a C program to find out the max. and min. number from given 10 numbers.

-## 18. Write a C program to find the sum of digit of accepted number.
+18. Write a C program to find the sum of digit of accepted number.

-## 19. Write a C program to find the sum of first 100 odd numbers.
-And even numbers.
+19. Write a C program to find the sum of first 100 odd numbers and even numbers.

 ## 20. Write a C program to display first 25 Fibonacci nos.

-## 21. Write a C program to check the accepted number is prime number or not.
+21. Write a C program to check the accepted number is prime number or not.

-## 22. Write a C program to display first' 100 prime numbers.
+22. Write a C program to display first' 100 prime numbers.

-## 23. Write a C program to find factorial of accepted numbers.
+23. Write a C program to find factorial of accepted numbers.

-## 24. Write a C program to print accepted no and its reverse number.
+24. Write a C program to print accepted no and its reverse number.

-## 25. Write a C program to find whether the accepted number is palindrome or not.
+25. Write a C program to find whether the accepted number is palindrome or not.

-## 26. Write a C program to convert decimal numbers into equivalent binary number.
+26. Write a C program to convert decimal numbers into equivalent binary number.

-## 27. Write a C program to convert decimal numbers into equivalent to octal number.
+27. Write a C program to convert decimal numbers into equivalent to octal number.

-## 28. Write a C program to convert decimal numbers into equivalent hexadecimal numbar.
+28. Write a C program to convert decimal numbers into equivalent hexadecimal numbar.

-## 29. Write a C program to display first 5 Armstrong number.
+29. Write a C program to display first 5 Armstrong number.

-## 30. Write a C program to arrange the accepted numbers in ascending order and descending order.
+30. Write a C program to arrange the accepted numbers in ascending order and descending order.

-## 31. Write a C program to find whether the accepted string is palindrome or not.
+31. Write a C program to find whether the accepted string is palindrome or not.

-## 32. Write a C program to convert given line into upper case or lower case.
+32. Write a C program to convert given line into upper case or lower case.

-## 33. Write a C program to count no of word, character, line and space from given text.
+33. Write a C program to count no of word, character, line and space from given text.

-## 34. Write a C program to sort given string in ascending order.
+34. Write a C program to sort given string in ascending order.

-## 35. Write a C program to prepare pay slip using following data.
+35. Write a C program to prepare pay slip using following data.
 Da = 10% of basic, Hra = 7.50% of basic, Ma = 300, Pf = 12.50% of basic, Gross = basic + Da + Hra + Ma, Nt = Gross – Pf.

-## 36. Write a C program to read marks and your program will display grade.
+36. Write a C program to read marks and your program will display grade.

     Marks Grade
     100– 80 Dist
     60– 79 First
     50– 59 Second
     35– 49 Pass
     0– 34 Fail

-## 37. Write a C program to find 1+1 / 2+1 / 3+1 / 4+....+1 / n.
+37. Write a C program to find 1+1 / 2+1 / 3+1 / 4+....+1 / n.

-## 38. Write a C program to display following output on the screen.
+38. Write a C program to display following output on the screen.

     1
     12
     123
     1234

-## 39. Write a C program to display following output on the screen.
+39. Write a C program to display following output on the screen.

     1
     22
     333
     4444

-## 40. Write a C program to display following output on the screen.
+40. Write a C program to display following output on the screen.

     0
     1 1